 Later, Daly et al. (2020) showed (Figure 2) that the increase in education levels does not moderate further the wage gap for either Black men or women and this holds true across all cohorts from 1979 to 2002.

 The evidence suggests that income varies considerably within education levels.
 Cheng et al. (2019, Figures 3-5) analyzed the trajectories of the BW earnings gap among men between 24 and 46 years-old and across three cohorts (1945-1954, 1955-1964, 1965-1974) in the U.S. by using the SIPP-SSA data set.
 The result from growth curves splitted by education levels shows that among less than high school men, Blacks earnings declined substantially relative to Whites across cohorts.
 However, among college graduates, the gap also widened over time.
-Further examination revealed that while Black and White college graduates have same proportions of business majors, the proportion of high-paying majors (STEM, law and medicine) is substantially greater for Whites.
+Further examination revealed that while Black and White college graduates have the same proportions of business majors, the proportion of high-paying majors (STEM, law and medicine) is substantially greater for Whites.
 Not only that, but among college graduate men, Whites are also more likely to obtain a doctorate degree.
 Finally, among middle-tier education groups, the gap widened and then narrowed a little bit.
-In this data the driving force of the widening gap is to be found among less educated and very high educated men.
+In this data the driving force of the widening gap is to be found among less educated and very highly educated men.
 This economic polarization supports the main idea of The Bell Curve in chapter 15.

 Ren (2022a) provides further evidence of this huge income variance.
 After analyzing the BW earnings gap and growth in the PSID, using a regression including many covariates, he found that less educated Black men start with more disadvantaged earnings which then stay constant over time while college graduated Black men start with less disadvantaged earnings which then grow over time.
 The first finding is that education mitigates the initial gap (i.e., at early-career stage) by reducing or removing information asymmetry about the worker’s productivity.
 The second is that college graduated Black men are facing increased, fierce competition which causes them to lose ground over time.
 Such evidence is given by the examination of the 97th percentile of income distribution comprising 75% of White college graduates compared to 30% in the unrestricted sample.

 Subsequently, Ren (2022b) focuses on the BW gap at early-career stage.
 But why early career?
 The rationale is for better capturing the impact of human capital (IQ, education, etc.) on income and potential stereotype effects because credentials likely play a much more salient role for Black men as “productivity signal” and because wage gaps developed during career growth can be explained by occupational tracks and workplace dynamics as shown earlier.
 The predicted Black-White men earnings gap, based on a multiple regression using the entire sample of the PSID, declines substantially as education levels increase (from 54.8% for high-school to 3.8% for Graduate).
 Then he examines the impact of race-education interaction across cohorts by inserting cohort, race x education and race x education x cohort in a regression.
 Cohort 1 (1968-1981) includes those who entered labor markets immediately after the Civil-Rights Movement.
 Cohort 2 (1982-1993), used as reference category, includes labor markets during the conservative period of Reagan and George H.W.
 Bush.
 Cohort 3 (1994-2001) includes labor markets during the economic boom under Clinton.
-Cohort 4 (2002-2007) and Cohort 5 (2008-2014) are comprised of labor markets during the pre- and post-Great Recession era.
+Cohort 4 (2002-2007) and Cohort 5 (2008-2014) are labor markets during the pre- and post-Great Recession era.
 For Cohorts 1, 3, 4, and 5 we get the following coefficients of the race x education x cohort interaction: 0.41, 0.21, 0.25, 0.29.
 Thus, after Cohort 2, it appears that education becomes slightly more important for Black men over time during early-career stage.
 But because pooling all respondents runs the risk of confounding era-specific dynamics of the labor market, Ren broke the sample into sub-samples and re-estimated the model separately for each cohort.
 The conclusion is unchanged.
 Finally, Ren has an interesting comment on the NLSY79.
 Its cohort corresponds to the 1980s period under which the economic situation of Blacks suffered particularly, which means between-group comparison of income should be supplied with more data from other periods.

 So far we haven’t discussed adjustment for IQ, right?
 When looking across 3 time periods using the NLS-OC, NLSY79 and NLSY97, Thompson (2021) found that returns to highest grade completed becomes stronger over time, that the returns to IQ becomes a lot stronger than education over time, and that the returns to IQ is overall stronger for Blacks but also becomes increasingly larger for Blacks than for Whites over time.
 Unsurprisingly the effect of either education or IQ becomes increasingly stronger at reducing the wage gap among men over time.
 Two limitations are reported.
 Firstly, the standardized test scores of the old NLS-OC were of lower quality as these tests were not administered by the NLS survey enumerators but by high schools and they involved more than 30 different standardized tests, and were measured with substantial error or were largely different from those available in the later surveys.
 Fortunately the NLSY79 survey collected such test scores in the 1980 and a comparison with the AFQT shows little difference in the coefficients of the earnings equations.
 Secondly, the NLS-OC probably missed respondents whose education did not advance beyond primary school.
 A robustness check by truncating the data in the same way for both the NLSY79 ad NLSY97 confirmed the main findings.

 The real problem with Thompson however concerns the estimates.
 The model, which includes persons with zero earnings, incorporates both education and IQ but accounts for only 9.8%, 16.3% and 28.1% of the gap when using the inverse hyperbolic sine of earnings, yet 31.2%, 44.4%, and 37% of the gap when using log of hourly wages and excluding zero earnings.
 It is only when using the first (likely erroneous) approach that we see human capital becoming increasingly more important across successive cohorts but at the same time disappointing as to their predictive power.
-Obviously, single-year measure was used but this cannot account for such low percentages.
+Obviously, a single-year measure was used but this cannot account for such low percentages.
 If the inclusion of zero earnings is the main explanation, that is quite surprising.
 Another surprising detail is the sample size about 10 or 20 times larger than most other published papers on the NLSY.

-How other studies compare to Thompson?
+How do other studies compare to Thompson?
 For instance, when O’Neill et al. (2006) analyzed the NLSY79, including AFQT only in the regression reduces the wage gap by 73% among men with no zero earnings.
 Two problems.
 The use of a single-year income measure.
 No usage of sampling weights.
 So the analytic sample is not necessarily representative of the U.S. population.
 O’Neill was an extension and replication of Johnson & Neal (1998, Table 14-5) who reported that AFQT correlates stronger with earnings among Black men than among White men and that only controlling for AFQT cuts the gap in half.
 Wages averaged over 1990-1992, no zeros, no sampling weights.
 Cavallo et al. (1997, Table 9.6) also analyzed the NLSY79, and found that AFQT, parent SES, education, experience explain 38%, 18%, 17% and 19% respectively.
 The effect of AFQT likely was moderated by SES but it still reduces the wage gap by 38%.
 They used a single year income measure, excluded earnings below $5000 and used sampling weights.

 Re-Analysis of the Wage Gap in the NLSY79/97

 What a mess!
 For this reason, I decided to run my own analysis of the NLSY79/97.
 In these data, I separately analyze annual income and hourly wage variables, both averaged across 10 years so as to reduce measurement error.
 Another advantage of averaging is that if you still notice someone having zero earnings it means this person is likely out of the labor force and not seeking a job rather than just temporarily unemployed.
 Something you cannot see when using a single-year measure.
 This prevents the inclusion of the “wrong” people in the study sample.
 Years of self-reported earnings are selected in such a way that the mean age of male respondents falls between 30 and 40 years, with a 33 years-old average for both cohorts to make them comparable.
 Unlike previous researchers, I not only use the observed AFQT/ASVAB score but also their factor score derived from factor analysis because the g factor is the core ingredient of cognitive tests.
 Another factor usually unaccounted for is the interaction of race and IQ which, assuming strong interaction favoring Blacks, may reveal an otherwise stronger effect of IQ.
 I finally use the NLSY custom weights (NLSY79) (NLSY97) in accordance with the years of the data that I use (e.g., if I include variables for the years 1979, 1991, 1992, and 2000, then I request a weight for the selected years).
-Income variable (in constant dollar) is log transformed.
+Income variable (in constant dollars) is log transformed.
 Race variable (BW) is coded as 0=Black 1=White.
 The data (here) and SPSS syntax and full results are available (here).
 Tables below display regression coefficients for the equation with factor score.
 All coefficients are significant (p<0.001) except those italicized (p>0.050).

 In the NLSY79, Model 2, the general factor alone accounts for 64% or 87% depending on whether the outcome is annual income or hourly wage.
 It is way stronger than AFQT for which numbers are 45% and 66%.
 Adding the interaction of IQ with race in Model 3 changes everything however.
-The interaction for the factor score is either weak or non-existent but such effect is very strong for the observed score.
+The interaction for the factor score is either weak or non-existent but such an effect is very strong for the observed score.
 This means that when cognitive ability increases, the non-g factor becomes more important in accounting for the BW wage gap but the g factor score is still the dominant variable.
 The most striking result is observed in Model 4.
 After the inclusion of education, the wage gap increased substantially.
 How to interpret this?
 Once Blacks and Whites are adjusted for IQ, Blacks actually had higher education, which means after controlling for education the Black advantage in education on earnings is removed.

 Surprising but true.
 If you play with my data and codes, you can directly confirm this in one regression with Grade as dependent variable and BW along with Factor score as independent variables.
 The sign of BW starts positive but becomes strongly negative once Factor is added, and because I coded White as higher value, it means that White men achieve lower education than Black men when they have similar IQ.

 Now in the NLSY97, we observe a similar pattern.
 The effect of the general factor alone accounts for 53% and 61% of the annual income and hourly wage gap, while the respective numbers for ASVAB are 40% and 49%.
 However here, the interaction of race and IQ is much stronger than in the earlier cohort.
 The gap reduces substantially for ASVAB*race interaction, accounting for 76% (income) and 65% (wage).
 This indicates that IQ reduced substantially the wage gap among high IQ men in more recent cohorts.
-On the other hand, the interaction of race with general factor is only strong in the income equation (B=-0.227).
+On the other hand, the interaction of race with the general factor is only strong in the income equation (B=-0.227).
 Generally the observed score is more impactful than the factor score in reducing the wage gap, as seen in Model 3, meaning that non-g factor increased in importance relative to the g factor across cohorts.

 A curious pattern can be observed in both cohorts.
-When I use annual income as dependent variable, the independent effect of g scores on income is much stronger than education but that isn’t true at all when hourly wage is the dependent variable.
+When I use annual income as a dependent variable, the independent effect of g scores on income is much stronger than education but that isn’t true at all when hourly wage is the dependent variable.

-How my results compare with Thompson’s much larger sample?
+How do my results compare with Thompson’s much larger sample?
 For the NLSY79, he explained in the footnote that his estimates were indeed smaller than reported by Johnson & Neal (1998) but he admitted that if he restricted the sample to cohorts born after 1961 and included only IQ, the wage gap would reduce by 58%.
 But a more likely and general cause regarding the three cohorts could be, as Thompson suspects, the inclusion of zero earnings in his preliminary analysis.
 Finally, looking at my result, one might even be reminded of Nyborg and Jensen (2001).

-Mobility Trends and Gaps
+Mobility Trends and Black-White Gaps

 Mobility isn’t easy to measure well.
 One has to account for lifecycle bias.
 Chetty et al. (2014a, 2014b) showed that estimates stabilize after (or around) age 30 for both parents and children measurements.
 One also has to correct for measurement error of single-year income by simply averaging across years and producing an accurate measure of permanent income, with the ideal age around which centering must be done should be close to 40 (Mazumder, 2015), but which practice has been criticized by Muller (2008, 2010) for ignoring, or rather masking, the impact of transitory income on the true intergenerational elasticity.
 The corollary is that mobility estimates are upwardly (and perhaps differentially) biased the more there are poor families, areas or countries for which transitory income matters much more.
 Yet mean averaging is common in recent studies of mobility, even among studies I discuss below.
 The fact Muller’s papers did not attract other economists’ attention even today is quite unfortunate.